 [Art/Culture] Tadanori Yokoo

-A revolutionary figure in the history of Japanese art, Tadanori Yokoo is widely regarded as Japan's greatest avant-garde artist alive and working today and is often credited with capturing the iconic psychedelia aesthetic that became so widespread and ubiquitous throughout the late sixties and seventies in USA.
+A truly revolutionary figure in the history of Japanese art, Tadanori Yokoo is widely regarded to be one the greatest avant-garde Japanese artists alive and working today.
+Yokoo's playful and dazzling visual style is widely accredited with having established the vibrant iconic psychedelia aesthetic that became so ubiquitous throughout the late sixties & seventies in USA.

-We recommend picking up a copy of his recent art book “The complete Posters of Tadanori Yokoo”.
+If you enjoyed Tadanori's Work then we highly recommend picking up a copy of his recent art book “The complete Posters of Tadanori Yokoo”.

 - Psychic Garden